jacobvinzent/JWT-with-JAVA-on-Qlik-Sense-SaaS/Readme.md

    9. In the Management Console, open the section **Web**.
    10. Clik **Create new** to create a new web integration.
    11. Enter a value in the **Name** field, eg. `Java`.
    12. Enter `http://localhost:8080` in the **Add an Origin** field and **Click Add**.
 This will add you local web application to the list of trusted origins.
-8080 is the default port of your web application when you run it in in Tomcat.
+8080 is the default port of your web application when you run it in Tomcat.
 If you are using a different port, please amend as needed.
    13. Click **Create** to finish this step. <br>
    ![image](https://user-images.githubusercontent.com/6170297/169548961-575c5d2e-154e-4b61-acb3-44d4b5ab27c3.png)
    14. Remeber the auto-generated **ID** of the list of web integrations for later use.
 You will have to insert it into the application.properties file of your web application.<br>